-RECAP is a free extension for Firefox and Chrome that improves the experience of using PACER, the electronic public access system for the U.S. Federal District and Bankruptcy Courts.
+RECAP is an online archive and free extension for Firefox and Chrome that improves the experience of using PACER, the electronic public access system for the U.S. Federal District and Bankruptcy Courts.

-RECAP is a free extension that is very simple to use and has no configuration.
-It:
+The RECAP extensions are very simple to use and have no configuration.
+They:

-- Helps you give back by contributing to a public archive.
+- Help you give back by contributing to a public archive.

-- Saves you money by showing you when free documents are available in the archive.
+- Save you money by showing you when free documents are available in the archive.

-- Keeps you organized by providing better file names to the files you download on PACER.
+- Keep you organized by providing better file names to the files you download on PACER.

 Thousands of people have used RECAP, and together we have created an archive with millions of documents.